Trivia Maker [2026]: Build a Game That Teaches

 | Fast question draft | AI generator | Speed, then manual review |

-The purchase trap is paying for the wrong job.
-A teacher sees “AI quiz generator” and buys a form tool, then realizes the class needs a live leaderboard.
-A host sees “free trivia maker” and only later finds the player cap.
-A learner sees “trivia game” and ends up with a one-off score screen that never reviews missed answers.
+The trap is paying for the wrong job.
+A teacher sees “AI quiz generator,” buys a form tool, then realizes halfway through the lesson plan that the class needed a live leaderboard the form tool was never going to give them.
+A host sees “free trivia maker” and only later runs into the player cap.
+A learner sees “trivia game” and winds up with a one-off score screen that never circles back to the answers they missed.

 So test the next screen before you commit.
 Create one quiz.
 Join it like a player.
-Miss one question on purpose.
-Then ask: what happens now?
-Then decide.
+Miss a question on purpose.
+Watch what the tool does next, then decide.

 Second-screen test: if the answer is “nothing,” you found a question maker, not a learning game.